Grinding (abrasive cutting): Processes

-Selecting which of the following grinding operations to be used is determined by the size, shape, features and the desired production rate.
+The choice of grinding operation is determined by the size, shape, features and the desired production rate.

 Creep-feed grinding

 Creep-feed grinding (CFG) was a grinding process which was invented in Germany in the late 1950s by Edmund and Gerhard Lang.
-Normal grinding is used primarily to finish surfaces.
-But CFG is used for high rates of material removal, competing with milling and turning as a manufacturing process choice.
+Normal grinding is used primarily to finish surfaces, but CFG is used for high rates of material removal, competing with milling and turning as a manufacturing process choice.
 CFG has grinding depth up to 6 mm (0.236 inches) and workpiece speed is low.
 Surfaces with a softer-grade resin bond are used to keep workpiece temperature low and an improved surface finish up to 1.6 μm Rmax.

 CFG can take 117 s to remove 1 in3 of material.
 Precision grinding would take more than 200 s to do the same.
 CFG has the disadvantage of a wheel that is constantly degrading, requires high spindle power (51 hp), and is limited in the length of part it can machine.

 To address the problem of wheel sharpness, continuous-dress creep-feed grinding (CDCF) was developed in 1970s.
 The wheel is dressed constantly during machining in CDCF process and keeps the wheel in a state of specified sharpness.
 It takes only 17 s to remove 1 in3 of material, a huge gain in productivity.
-38 hp (28 kW) spindle power is required, with a low to conventional spindle speeds.
+38 hp (28 kW) spindle power is required, with low-to-conventional spindle speeds.
 The limit on part length was erased.

 High-efficiency deep grinding (HEDG) is another type of grinding.
 This process uses plated superabrasive wheels.
 These wheels never need dressing and last longer than other wheels.
 This reduces capital equipment investment costs.
 HEDG can be used on long part lengths and removes material at a rate of 1 in3 in 83 s.
 HEDG requires high spindle power and high spindle speeds.

 Peel grinding, patented under the name of Quickpoint in 1985 by Erwin Junker Maschinenfabrik, GmbH in Nordrach, Germany, uses a thin superabrasive grinding disk oriented almost parallel to a cylindrical workpiece and operates somewhat like a lathe turning tool.

-Ultra-high speed grinding (UHSG) can run at speeds higher than 40,000 fpm (200 m/s), taking 41 s to remove 1 in3 of material, but is still in the research and development (R&D) stage.
+Ultra-high speed grinding (UHSG) can run at speeds higher than 40,000 fpm (200 m/s), taking 41 s to remove 1 in3 of material, but is still in the research-and-development (R&D) stage.
 It also requires high spindle power and high spindle speeds.